It is our responsibility as designers & head business owners to own the impact we create after design, develop & manufacture our products.

 Second to oil, the clothing and textile industry is the largest polluter in the world.
 We’ve learned that waste is a design flaw (in every part of the chain) and that the most advanced products are the ones that will make the least environmental impact.

 The global urgency for business to play a bigger societal role is difficult to ignore.
 The fashion industry is broken.
 It is time for designers, brand owners, investors, manufactures and customers to reconstruct the current broken system.

 Fashion has always been a hotbed for innovation — from the invention of the sewing machine to the rise of e-commerce.
-Today we have robots that sew and cut fabric, to AI algorithms that predict style trends, to VR mirrors in dressing rooms, technology is automating, personalizing, and speeding up every aspect of fashion.
+Today we have robots that sew and cut fabric, to AI algorithms that predict style trends and even VR mirrors in dressing rooms; technology is automating, personalizing, and speeding up every aspect of fashion.

 There has never been a better and most exciting time to innovate and reinvate in the apparel industry.